j801h/j801h.github.io/_projects/fea.md

 ### Transient Flow Approach

+OpenFOAM is an open-source, versatile software package for computational fluid dynamics (CFD) simulations, widely used in various industries to model and analyze complex fluid flow and heat transfer phenomena.
 To adapt existing openFOAM tutorials for the heat exchanger problem, I experimented with the pimpleFoam solver, which utilizes the PIMPLE (Pressure-Implicit with Interleaved Linking of Equation) algorithm, which is an extension of the PISO (Pressure-Implicit with Splitting of Operators) method.
 This algorithm allows for the efficient and stable solution of incompressible Navier-Stokes equations by combining the benefits of both SIMPLE (Semi-Implicit Method for Pressure-Linked Equations) and PISO methods.
 It enables the simulation of both steady-state and transient cases by iterating between pressure and velocity fields in the momentum equation.
 PimpleFoam can also handle turbulence modeling by incorporating various models, such as k-epsilon, k-omega, or large-eddy simulation (LES).

 The pimpleFoam solver source code includes an example of a system with a pipe and a ball valve, demonstrating a 3D FEA solution of the incompressible Navier-Stokes equations for transient conditions.
 I created an animation using ParaView to visualize the simulation results: